iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 | -------------------- | ---------- | ---------------- |
 | CWE-614 [@11cwe2023] | LOW        | 2                |

 The vulnerability details a cookie being set without a secure flag, meaning that it can be accessed via unencrypted connections [@6zapproxy2024].
-It can also potentially mean information exposure as an attacker can eavesdrop on the network traffic leading to session tokens, sensitive data, and user credentials to be leaked [@2stackhawk2024].
+It can also potentially mean information exposure as an attacker can eavesdrop on the network traffic leading to session tokens, sensitive data, and user credentials being leaked @2stackhawk2024].
 It can also be a means for man-in-the-middle attacks, by intercepting the communication between the user and the server since the attacker could modify the contents of the cookie or inject malicious custom code for the user's session [@2stackhawk2024].
 Furthermore, impersonation attacks can occur if the user's session is hijacked, allowing the attacker to perform actions as the user [@2stackhawk2024].

 The vulnerability can be addressed in the following ways: